Given a spatial weights matrix and degree of autocorrelation, returns autocorrelated data.

 Value

-If m = 1 a vector of the same length as mu, otherwise an m x length(mu) matrix with one sample in each row.
+If m = 1 then sim_sar returns a vector of the same length as mu, otherwise an m x length(mu) matrix with one sample in each row.

 Details